 They are more likely to have sustained various stages of eye trauma over the course of their lifetime, whether it’s from rubbing their eyes, dry eye disease or from years of working.

-This can make the eyes more delicate which too can affect healing rate.
+This can make the eyes more delicate which too can affect the healing rate.

 Performing cataract surgery on eyes with pre-existing conditions is often difficult and there can be an increased risk of complications developing.

-The most common pre-existing problem is dry eye disease.
+The most common complication is dry eye disease.